María Isabel Pérez (sprinter): Career

-Perez ran for Spain the 2018 European Athletics Championships in the 4x100 metres relay in Berlin, Germany.
+Perez ran for Spain the 2018 European Athletics Championships in the 4 × 100 metres relay in Berlin, Germany.
 She competed in the individual 100 metres at the 2020 Olympic Games, she finished fifth in her heat running a time of 11.51.

 She was part of the Spanish 4 × 100 m team that finished fifth at the World Athletics Championships in Eugene, Oregon, breaking the Spanish national record and running 42.58 seconds.
-She was selected for the 2022 European Athletics Championships in Munich in August 2022 to run both the individual 100 metres and the 4x100m relay.
+She was selected for the 2022 European Athletics Championships in Munich in August 2022 to run both the individual 100 metres and the 4 × 100 m relay.
 The relay team finished fourth in the final with a time of 43.03 seconds.

 She ran as part of the Spanish 4 × 100 m relay team at the 2024 World Relays Championships in Nassau, Bahamas.
-She was selected for the 2024 European Athletics Championships in Rome in June 2024 to run both the individual 100 metres and the 4x100m relay.
+She was selected for the 2024 European Athletics Championships in Rome in June 2024 to run both the individual 100 metres and the 4 × 100 m relay.
 At the Championships, the Spanish relay team qualified for the final, and placed fifth overall.

 She was officially selected for the 2024 Paris Olympics in July 2024.
 In the relay, the team ran a seasons best 42.77 seconds but did not progress to the final.